ChristianIvicevic/deployonfriday.io/posts/2022/03/28-days-of-rust-part-2.md

 ```

 `Graph::contains_edge()` is an actual *(instance) method* indicated by the first parameter, namely `&self` (similar to Python or `this` in C# and Java).
-An associated method like the previously shown `Graph::new()` had no such parameter.
+An associated function like the previously shown `Graph::new()` has no such parameter.

 The syntax `&self` is syntactic sugar for `self: &Self` which is a reference to the underlying instance.
 In order to invoke that method it has be called using an existing instance as follows: